felixpleiva/Plastic_responses_DGRP_lines/README.md

 ## Cite the repository as:

 Leiva FP, Boerrigter JGJ & Verberk WCEP.
-(2022).
-Draft version of paper data and code of manuscript: The role of cell size in shaping responses to oxygen and temperature in fruit flies (1.0).
+(2023).
+The role of cell size in shaping responses to oxygen and temperature in fruit flies.
 Zenodo. https://doi.org/10.5281/zenodo.5949048.

 ## Notes: